teochikhany/lox3/README.md

 # lox3

-A byte code interpreter for the language lox, based on [this book](https://craftinginterpreters.com/)
+A Stack based, byte code interpreter for the language lox, based on [this book](https://craftinginterpreters.com/)

 The Lexer and Parser are done using ANTLR4.
 The code generation and VM are custom made.